roboticslab-uc3m/developer-manual/appendix/yarp-tricks.md

 * [Edit .ini config files in Calc (Excel)](#edit-ini-config-files-in-calc-excel)

 ## Yarp RPC commands (VOCABs)
 Note that this is a hack.
 VOCABs may be updated without warning.
 The recommended YARP-ish way is via YARP_dev interfaces.
-An interactive way to do this is via an `ipython` console and following this repository's [Python examples](../examples/python).
+An interactive way to do this is via an `ipython` console and following the [yarp-devices Python examples](https://github.com/roboticslab-uc3m/yarp-devices/tree/develop/examples/python) ([perma](https://github.com/roboticslab-uc3m/yarp-devices/tree/c0c61aa616acf5987eb46a64213cd9ea55419429/examples/python)).

 ### remote_controlboard